LincolnCraddock/Amazon-Website/README.md

 ## Contributions
 Lincoln:
-basic header UI
+basic header UI,
-user registration/login back & front end
+user registration/login back & front end,
-search bar in the dashboard
+search bar in the dashboard,
-fixing things
+fixing things,
 rubber ducky

 James:
-search and animation for searching also worked on user registration (i wrote the original server.js and user.js) to note: evan and lincoln both added to server.js order confirmation cleaned up project structure (moving most js files into the script folder and removing any unused files) a lot backend testing and bug fixes
+search and animation for searching, also worked on user registration (i wrote the original server.js and user.js), to note: evan and lincoln both added to server.js, order confirmation, cleaned up project structure (moving most js files into the script folder and removing any unused files), a lot backend testing and bug fixes,

 Evan:
 Other:
-A decent bit of mongoose prototyping
+A decent bit of mongoose prototyping,
-Rubber ducky
+Rubber ducky,
-Testing
+Testing,
-Thought of "Slop Shop" lol
+Thought of "Slop Shop" lol,
 Backend:
-Refactored our model and mongoose related things which fixed the user registration/login not working Added mongoose and route handling of orders
+Refactored our model and mongoose related things which fixed the user registration/login not working, Added mongoose and route handling of orders,
-Added mongoose handling of stock information
+Added mongoose handling of stock information,
-Added order-related adjustment of stock info in server memory (with those changes back-written to the mongodb) Created route for the product json so that it retrieves the info as it exists in server memory instead of the static json.
-Worked with Lincoln on the order history route
+Added order-related adjustment of stock info in server memory (with those changes back-written to the mongodb), Created route for the product json so that it retrieves the info as it exists in server memory instead of the static json., Worked with Lincoln on the order history route,
 Frontend:
-Added logic to various "add to cart" buttons to prevent exceeding stock.
-Minor tweaks to text, added appropriate decimal precision for prices in a couple places.
-Filled in stuff for the order history part of the dashboard.
+Added logic to various "add to cart" buttons to prevent exceeding stock., Minor tweaks to text, added appropriate decimal precision for prices in a couple places., Filled in stuff for the order history part of the dashboard.

 Calvin: